Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 ## Modifying the Ledger

-All changes to the CSC Ledger happen as the result of transactions.
-The only API methods that can change the contents of the CSC Ledger are the commands that submit transactions.
+All changes to the STM Ledger happen as the result of transactions.
+The only API methods that can change the contents of the STM Ledger are the commands that submit transactions.
 Even then, changes only apply permanently if the transactions are approved by the [consensus process](concept-consensus.html).
-Most other public methods represent different ways to view the data represented in the CSC Ledger, or request information about the state of the server.
+Most other public methods represent different ways to view the data represented in the STM Ledger, or request information about the state of the server.

 Transaction submission commands: